phone(833)316-3170 homeinfo@agavehomeloans.com

 • A non-conforming loan does not perfectly follow Fannie Mae or Freddie Mac’s guidelines.
 This can allow a buyer with a lower credit score or higher than average debt to income (DTI) to qualify for a house, but the rates tend to be higher to account for the higher risk for the lender.

-Up to $726,200 for conforming loans on a single-family unit.
+The loan limit in most counties across the United States is $806,500 for conforming loans on a single-family residence.
 There are no hard limits on non-conforming loans if the buyer has the ability to pay.
-Unconventional loans that exceed the loan limit are known as Jumbo Loans and have stricter requirements.
+Conventional loans that exceed the loan limit are known as Jumbo Loans and can have stricter requirements around credit, debt-to-income ratios, and loan-to-value requirements.

 Down Payment